marcusmcb/JS-Drum-Machine/README.md

 <u>Supported devices:</u>

 * Maschine MK3: use pads 1-9 to trigger sounds (press Shift + Channel to set the device to MIDI mode after boot up)
-* Novation Launchkey Mini MK3: use the first nine white keys starting from the left to play sounds (using the default octave setting)
+* Novation Launchkey MK3 (Mini & Full-Size): use launch pads 1-9 (lower row + upper row, far left) to trigger sounds
 * Native Instruments M32: use the first nine white keys starting from the left to play sounds (using the default MIDI mode on boot up)
 * Arturia BeatStep: use the front pad row to play sounds (no other set up needed!)
 * M-Audio Keystation 49es: use C2-D3 (white keys) to play sounds